HME102 - Medicine 1B

 The Knowledge of Health and Illness theme is delivered as an integrated program of biomedical and clinical classes, problem-based learning of illustrative medical cases; and a laboratory practical program.
 The topics covered in the HME102 Knowledge of Health and Illness theme are: 1) Cardiovascular and Respiratory - an introduction to the anatomy, physiology, and major pathologies of the cardiovascular and respiratory systems, and, 2) Renal and Gastrointestinal - an introduction to the anatomy, physiology and major pathologies of the renal and gastrointestinal systems.

-Ethics, Law, Professionalism and Communication: Group Project (equivalent of 2000 words, 30% of theme marks); Satisfactory Professionalism report from PBL tutor (hurdle).
+Ethics, Law, Professionalism and Communication: Group mind map presented in ELPC tutorials (equivalent to 500 words, 20% of theme marks); satisfactory professionalism report from PBL tutor (hurdle).

 Public Health Medicine: Epidemiology assignment (2000 words, 30% of theme marks) class test (45 minutes, 20% of theme marks).